MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-waterfall.md

     }
 ]);
 ```
  You can also create a child dialog to advance the conversation to the next step.
 This is a useful way of partitioning the conversation if you have multiple fields to populate.
+For more information, see [Manage conversation flow with dialogs](bot-builder-nodejs-dialog-manage-conversation.md#starting-and-ending-dialogs).

  The following example calls `session.beginDialog()` to bring up a child dialog instead of a prompt.

 ```javascript
 bot.dialog('/', [